rust-unofficial/too-many-lists/src/first-ownership.md

 A mutable reference represents temporary *exclusive access* to a value that you don't own.
-You're allowed to do absolutely anything you want to a value you have a mutable reference to as long as when your loan expires, wherever you loaned it from still sees a valid value.
+You're allowed to do absolutely anything you want to a value you have a mutable reference to as long you leave it in a valid state when you're done (it would be rude to the owner otherwise!).
 This means you can actually completely overwrite the value.
 A really useful special case of this is *swapping* a value out for another, which we'll be using a lot.
 The only thing you can't do with an `&mut` is move the value out with no replacement. `&mut self` is great for